EnglishFranciasDeutschEspanol

 Creating Hard Disk Partitions

-Most operating system use the 'fdisk' command to create hard disk partitions.
-Many operating systems also have graphical tools which accomplish the same task, such as EASEUS Partition Master.
+Most operating systems use the 'fdisk' command to create hard disk partitions.
+Many operating systems also have graphical tools that accomplish the same task, such as EaseUS Partition Master.

 Hard Disk Partitions and File Systems